kurtosis-tech/kurtosis/docs/core-lib-documentation.md

 StarlarkError
 -------------
 Errors can be of three kind:
-- Interpretation error: those errors happens before Kurtosis was able to execute the script.
-It typically means there's a syntax error in the provided code.
-The error message should point the users to where the code is incorrect;
+- Interpretation error: these errors happens before Kurtosis was able to execute the script.
+It typically means there's a syntax error in the provided Starlark code.
+The error message should point the users to where the code is incorrect.
-- Validation error: those errors happens after interpretation was successful, but before the execution actually started in Kurtosis.
+- Validation error: these errors happens after interpretation was successful, but before the execution actually started in Kurtosis.
 Before starting the execution, Kurtosis runs some validation on the instructions that are about to be executed.
-The error message should contain more information on which instruction is incorrect;
+The error message should contain more information on which instruction is incorrect.
-- Execution error: those errors happens during the execution of the script against Kurtosis engine.
+- Execution error: these errors happens during the execution of the script against Kurtosis engine.
 More information is available in the error message.

 StarlarkRunProgress
 -------------------
-`StarlarkRunProgress` accounts for progress that are made during a Starlark run.
+`StarlarkRunProgress` accounts for progress that is made during a Starlark run.
 It contains three fields:
 - `totalSteps`: The total number of steps for this run
 - `currentStepNumber`: The number of the step that is currently being executed
 - `currentStepInfo`: A string field with some information on the current step being executed.